-Having multiple offers is an enviable position to be in, but it's not so uncommon, either, said Margaret Freel, corporate recruiter at TechSmith, a business and academic software company.
+Having multiple offers is an enviable position to be in, but it's not so uncommon, said Margaret Freel, corporate recruiter at TechSmith, a business and academic software company.

 If you're debating between two or more offers, here are a few tips to help you make your decision.

-1. Determine your priorities
+1. Determine your priorities.

-"It's best to start your job search with a list of what you want in the new job," added Jason Dukes, business coach and founder of Captain's Chair Coaching.
+"It's best to start your job search with a list of what you want in the new job," said Jason Dukes, business coach and founder of Captain's Chair Coaching.
 "Once you begin to receive offers, you can compare the jobs to your list to see which one best fits your criteria, and then choose."

-2. Consider the potential workplace
+2. Consider the potential workplace.

 The company culture and type of people you work with will affect your day-to-day and long-term job satisfaction.
-How happy you'll be overall is the single most important factor to consider, said Joanie Spain, career advisor at Indiana University, Jacobs School of Music.
+How happy you'll be overall is the single most important factor to consider, said Joanie Spain, career advisor at Indiana University's Jacobs School of Music.

-"Use your own intuition with things that give you pause for concern; that's an excellent internal barometer to consider in these situations," Freel said.
+"Use your own intuition with things that give you pause for concern.
+That's an excellent internal barometer to consider in these situations," Freel said.
 "It's important to not jump to conclusions, though, as well.
 If there's something you're unsure about, ask questions and see how they answer."

-3. Be your own advocate
+4. Be your own advocate.